 The research of the group focuses on the development of signal processing and machine learning algorithms for content analysis of sounds, audio classification, sound source separation, automatic music transcription, self localization, speaker tracking, speech recognition, but includes also other areas like speech synthesis.
 The group has produced several state-of-the art results in the areas of audio-based music information retrieval, noise-robust automatic speech recognition, and sound event detection in realistic everyday environments.

 The research is motivated by potential applications, but includes also basic research not targeting specific applications.
-The research is funded by different sources, including EU, Academy of Finland, Tekes, and we also have projects funded by individual companies.
+The research is funded by different sources, including EU, Academy of Finland, Business Finland, and we also have projects funded by individual companies.

 More detailed description of the research areas can be found in their separate pages: